Is your website not converting sales? Then it’s time for a website audit / conversions audit to change your conversion rate optimization strategy.

 Now look through those pageviews for any similarities.
 What you see here will vary depending on your specific website.
 However, if you are using WordPress you will probably see that there are hundreds of different URLs for tags and category pages, perhaps URLs for author pages, and URLs for different dates.

 The website I’m working on currently has over 1000 URLs for tags.
-That looks like a good place to start deleting URLs.
+That looks like a good place to start deleting URLs for our conversions audit.
+After all, those spammy URLs have no place in our conversion rate optimization strategy.

 Yoast’s SEO plugin takes care of a lot of this